poelstra/node-red-contrib-mhub/README.md

 - Drag an MHub in or out node onto the canvas
 - Double-click to edit properties
 - Click the pencil icon to add/edit server settings
-- Fill in the other details (try node "default")
+- Fill in the other details
 	- For an In node, leave the "Pattern" empty to receive all messages
 	- For an Out node, use any "Topic" you like.

 # Caveats

 - MHub messages are sent as an object containing topic, data and headers properties.
-  Node-RED by convention calls the `.data` property `.payload`, so the MHub in/out nodes also emit/accept that name instead.
+  Node-RED by convention calls the `.data` property `.payload`, so the MHub in/out nodes emit/accept that name instead.
 - Messages in MHub are JSON objects, but many Node-RED nodes default to set the `.payload` property to a string.
   It's an easy mistake to enter JSON in that box, which will cause the other side to receive a string instead of an object.